JohnBasrai/sensorflow-data-pipeline/README.md

 ## Summary

 `codemetal-sensorflow` is a modular, extensible data pipeline written in Rust for processing time-series sensor data.
-It fetches paginated data from a secured API, performs real-time transformations and anomaly detection, aggregates results by mesh ID, stores both raw and summarized data in PostgreSQL, and exposes a clean API for retrieval.
+It fetches paginated data from a secured API, performs real-time transformations and anomaly detection, aggregates results by mesh ID, stores summarized data in PostgreSQL, and exposes a clean API for retrieval.
 Designed for testability, clarity, and production realism.

-> This project is a take-home assignment for CodeMetal.ai.
+> This project is a take-home assignment for [CodeMetal.ai](https://www.codemetal.ai/careers).
 It implements a realistic, end-to-end data pipeline in Rust to fetch, transform, analyze, and serve time-series sensor data from a secure API.

 ---

 ## 🔥 Features

 - Secure ingestion from a paginated API
-- Time zone and temperature unit conversions
+- UTC timestamp normalization (client-side timezone conversion)
 - Anomaly detection (temperature, humidity, device status)
 - Aggregation by `mesh_id`
-- PostgreSQL-backed storage for raw and summary data
+- PostgreSQL-backed storage for summary data
+- Strategic database indexing for sub-second query performance
 - REST API to serve transformed sensor data
 - Docker Compose for full environment setup